LearnerShreya/jobfit-resume-analyzer/approach.md

 5. The app provides actionable feedback and downloadable reports.

 ## Conclusion
-Smart Resume Analyzer delivers a practical, extensible tool for resume analysis and job role recommendation.
+jobfit-resume-analyzer delivers a practical, extensible tool for resume analysis and job role recommendation.
 The modular design and clear workflow ensure maintainability and real-world applicability.